-- (a) As at 31 December 2022, certain bank loans were secured by properties and shares of subsidiaries of Polytec Holdings having a total value of \$3,007,000,000 (2021: \$3,007,000,000) and guaranteed by these subsidiaries. - (b) During the year ended 31 December 2022, the remuneration for key management personnel being shortterm employee benefits amounted to \$17,610,000 (2021: \$20,059,000) as disclosed in notes 5(a) and 5(b).
+- (a) As at 31 December 2023, certain bank loans were secured by properties and shares of subsidiaries of Polytec Holdings having a total value of \$3,007,000,000 (2022: \$3,007,000,000) and guaranteed by these subsidiaries. - (b) During the year ended 31 December 2023, the remuneration for key management personnel being shortterm employee benefits amounted to \$17,932,000 (2022: \$17,610,000) as disclosed in notes 5(a) and 5(b).
 The remuneration of directors and senior management is recommended by the Remuneration Committee to the Board having regard to the performance and responsibilities of individuals and market trends. - (c) Applicability of the Listing Rules relating to connected transactions.
-The related party transactions in respect of notes 28(a) and 28(b) above constitute continuing connected transactions as defined in Chapter 14A of the Listing Rules.
+The related party transactions in respect of notes 28(a), 28(b) and note 22(c) above constitute continuing connected transactions as defined in Chapter 14A of the Listing Rules.
 However, they are exempt from the disclosure requirements of Chapter 14A of the Listing Rules.